Artist

 Giorgio Bertolani (vocals)

-Little is known about this band from Emilia, which released no less than two albums and a couple of singles with this name, and others in later years as Bulldog.
-Both albums don't contain any information on the band and is likely that the record companies wanted to promote them as a foreign band as it was common practice then, to give the groups a wider audience.
-The only foreign member was in fact english bassist Taylor, who had come to Italy with the beat band The Casuals during the 60's, the others were from Bologna and Modena.
+A group from Emilia, Ping Pong released two albums and a couple of singles with this name, and others in later years as Bulldog.
+Both LP's don't contain any information on the band and is likely that the record companies wanted to promote them as a foreign band as it was common practice then, to give the groups a wider audience.
+The only foreign member was in fact English bassist Taylor, who had come to Italy with the beat band The Casuals during the 60's, the others were from Bologna and Modena.
+At the beginning of their career, around 1970-71, the group went to play in Greece under the name The Eden Rocs, recording some tracks that were only issued in 1979 on three separate LP's.

-First album contains 10 tracks, all sung in english and with good use of flute and guitar.
-The sound is not particularly original and owes much to english bands.
+Their first album as Ping Pong, About time, contains 10 tracks, all sung in English and with good use of flute and guitar.
+The sound is not particularly original and owes much to English bands.
 There are some jazzy influences here and there, like in the last track, Funny wife, that's totally instrumental and contains a long drum solo.
-Sax player Alan King, who collaborated with many italian artists including Banco del Mutuo Soccorso (in their ...di terra LP) makes a guest appearance in the album.
+Sax player Alan King, who collaborated with many Italian artists including Banco del Mutuo Soccorso (in their ...di terra LP) makes a guest appearance in the album.

-The second, Ping Pong, came two years later on Spark label, and contained a mix of commercial songs and more original tracks, this time entirely sung in italian and with the strong presence of new vocalist Giorgio Bertolani.
+The second, Ping Pong, came a couple of years later on Spark label, and contained a mix of commercial songs and more original tracks, this time entirely sung in Italian and with the strong presence of new vocalist Giorgio Bertolani.

 Like many other bands examined here (Exploit, Flashmen, Fili d'Erba) Ping Pong mixed together totally different styles, alternating between commercial songs and more original tunes, in this case jazz-oriented.
 The result is, unfortunately, rather disjointed and not particularly satisfying.

-Bass player Alan Taylor, released a solo pop single on Blue Jean (BJ 614), Song for Magdalena, in 1977.
+Bass player Alan Taylor, released a solo pop single on Blue Jean (BJ 614), Song for Magdalena, in 1977, and produced, between 1978 and 1980 the first three album by the popular rockstar Vasco Rossi.

 LP